Robert Castagnon

-Robert Castagnon (born 23 March 1920 in Margouët-Meymes, Gers, France) was an armagnac producer, publisher and founder of Circuit Paul Armagnac.
+Robert Castagnon (23 March 1920 in Margouët-Meymes, Gers, France — August 2004) was an armagnac producer, publisher and founder of Circuit Paul Armagnac.

 He died in August 2004 at the age of 84 following a car crash.

 Motorsports

 Robert Castagnon founded the Association Sportive Automobile de l'Armagnac in 1952 and held the first street circuit race around the town of Nogaro in 1953.
 After public safety concerns were raised following the 1955 Le Mans disaster it was difficult to gain permission for racing on the public roads.
 Robert Castagnon with his racing driver friend, Paul Armagnac set about to create a permanent circuit in Nogaro.
 After much political wrangling a parcel of land attached to the aerodrome was used to create Circuit Paul Armagnac and Robert Castagnon announced a race for September 1960, the Association had to postpone the first event until October.
 Facilities were fairly rudimentary still, but Bruno Basini became the first victor when he cross the lined in first place in the inaugural Nogaro Grand Prix, run to Formula Junior regulations at the first purpose built permanent race circuit in France.